electricbookworks/ebw-training/multiformat-editing/text/03-tools.md

 ## Thank you and goodbye, MS Word

 The most important step in multi-format editing is to start using something other than MS Word for editing.
 Pretty much anything else is an improvement.
 Good software is designed carefully and deliberately for a specific use.
-MS Word has not bee designed as much as assembled by committee into an usuable monster of terrying proportions.
+MS Word has not been designed as much as assembled by a committee into an usuable monster of terrying proportions.

 ## Choosing editing software, online and offline